9 Action TV Shows Like the Flash

-It’s easy to dismiss a TV show like The Flash and not give it a chance.
-But series like Better Call Saul and Fear The Walking Dead have proven that spin-offs are worth a shot.
+It’s easy to dismiss a series like The Flash and not give it a chance.
+But shows like Better Call Saul and Fear The Walking Dead have proven that spin-offs are worth a shot.
 You’ll be missing out on a lot if you don't.

 The first season of The Flash felt like a much-needed shot in the arm to the dark and gritty superhero genre.
 It’s lighter and not afraid to take a less-beaten path.
 Being a big fan, I took a look around to see what else is out there.
 Here is what I came up with.